-On 4Discovery, the tools are “as-is” and completely free for both personal and professional use.
-4Discovery offers different tools that let you extract metadata (document history, usage, authors and contributors), look at USB history and much more.
+On 4Discovery, the tools are “as-is” and free for both personal and professional use.
+4Discovery offers different options to extract metadata (document history, usage, authors and contributors), look at USB history and much more.

-When you’re conducting surveillance, there’s a lot on the go at once.
-You’re watching the subject, you’re taking notes and you’re trying not to be seen.
+When you’re conducting surveillance, there’s a lot to consider.
+You’re watching the subject, taking notes and trying not to be seen.
 Applications and software are becoming increasingly helpful, and with a couple of gadgets to take the load off, surveillance becomes a much less daunting task.